Lime91/rr-bimj-ordinal/README.md

 When `reproduce.py` is finished (presumably after several hours of computation), the container stops and results can be obtained from it.
 Use the following commands:
   - `sudo docker cp rr-bimj:/home/reproducer/rr-bimj/results ./results` to copy all tables into a local directory `./results`.
-  - `sudo docker cp rr-bimj:/home/reproducer/rr-bimj/raw-output ./raw-output` to copy intermediate simulation results into a local directory `./raw-output`.
+  - `sudo docker cp rr-bimj:/home/reproducer/rr-bimj/raw-output ./raw-output` to copy intermediate simulation outputs into a local directory `./raw-output`.

 See the provided `Dockerfile` for details.